glfw/glfw/README.md

  - Bugfix: The `-Wall` flag was not used with Clang and other GCC compatibles
  - Bugfix: The default for `GLFW_ALPHA_BITS` was set to zero
+ - [X11] Bugfix: Override-redirect windows were resized to the desired instead of the actual resolution of the selected video mode

 ## Contact